 History

-Located inside the Jewish Community Center on the Northwest side, this museum explains the history of the Holocaust through docent-led tours, films, and survivor testimonies.
+Located inside the Jewish Community Center on the Northwest side, this museum focuses on the history of the Holocaust through docent-led tours, films, and survivor testimonies.

 Spanish Governor’s Palace, 105 Plaza de Armas | $0-$5